skippyr/river-dreams/README.md

 ## Installation

 + install `gcc` and the standard C libraries.
 You will probably have them already installed as those are, usually, a system dependencies.
-+ optionally, install and use a font patched by [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) in your terminal to see pretty symbols.
-If you do not use it, you can enable River Dreams's fallback text.
++ optionally, install the Noto Sans font and use a font patched by [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) in your terminal to see pretty symbols.
+If you do not use them, you can enable River Dreams's fallback text.
 + clone this repository to a directory, for example: `~/.config/zsh/themes/river_dreams`:

 	```bash